eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 At a very high level, presenting a credential in Crescent requires:
 * a pre-computation step that produces a Groth16[^groth16] proof (Section 3.2),
 * a `show` proof that re-randomizes the Groth16 proof, produces commitments to attributes if necessary and a sigma proof to tie them to the main Groth16 proof (Section 3.3)
-* an optional linking proof, if holder binding is required, that uses Spartan[^Spartan] with Tom-256[^zk-attest] to prove the ability of the holder to produce signatures that match the device key embedded in the shown credential (Section 3.4).
+* an optional linking proof, if holder binding is required, that uses Spartan[^spartan] with Tom-256[^zk-attest] to prove the ability of the holder to produce signatures that match the device key embedded in the shown credential (Section 3.4).

 ![Block diagram of Crescent proof](crescent-overview-block.jpg "Block diagram of Crescent proof") _A block diagram of the components in a Crescent proof.
 On the left: the main proof of the credential validity.
 On the right: the linking proof, demonstrating that the holder knows the private key corresponding to the public key bound in the credential._